Peck's personal Web site

 This is the Rue Emile Roudie, charming.
 Emile would have been proud.

 About Sainte Foy, by the way -- are we being too cynical if we feel that, just when the pilgrimage-to-venerate-saints industry was really taking off (Saint James, Santiago, one of Christ's disciples, turned up suddenly, and miraculously, in northwestern Spain a few years earlier), the "remains" of a virgin named "Saint Faith" suddenly turning up in Agen, 500 years after her supposed demise on a hot pagan gridiron, sounds fishy?
 No paperwork, provenance, corroboration -- just "remains".
-Well, maybe we've lost something precious with the passage of centuries.
+Maybe we've lost something precious with the passage of centuries.

 Never mind.
 In Switzerland we're investing in snowmakers for the ski slopes for pretty much the same reason.